This article details the order types available when trading futures contracts.

 Post-trigger activation checks:

-- Margin is not required to place this order type, but a margin check will be made at the time of order trigger.
+- •Margin is not required to place this order type, but a margin check will be made at the time of order trigger.
 If there is insufficient margin in the account when the order is triggered, the order will be rejected by the trading engine.

-- Limit orders: Limit price must be within 20% of the mark price, if it is crossing the spread and is outside of the 20% price collar, the limit order will be rejected by the trading engine.
+- •Limit orders: Limit price must be within 20% of the mark price, if it is crossing the spread and is outside of the 20% price collar, the limit order will be rejected by the trading engine.

-- Market orders: For your protection, we will not match your order at a price more than 1% above the best ask or 1% below the best bid.
+- •Market orders: For your protection, we will not match your order at a price more than 1% above the best ask or 1% below the best bid.
 This means that your order may be only partially filled or not filled at all.
 The unfilled portion will then be cancelled so there is no remaining order in the book.

-EXAMPLE: LONG TRIGGER ENTRY The current Futures price is 5,000, and you believe that if the price breaks the 5,250 barrier, then it will continue to rise, so you wish to open so you wish to open a long position if that occurs.
+EXAMPLE: LONG TRIGGER ENTRY The current Derivatives price is 5,000, and you believe that if the price breaks the 5,250 barrier, then it will continue to rise, so you wish to open so you wish to open a long position if that occurs.
 You set a trigger entry market buy at 5,250.
 If the price reaches 5,250, then a buy order will be placed on the order book and you would be in a long position, provided there is sufficient supply.

-EXAMPLE: SHORT TRIGGER ENTRY The current Futures price is 5,000, and you believe that if the price breaks the 4,750 barrier, then it will continue to fall, so you wish to open a short position if that occurs.
+EXAMPLE: SHORT TRIGGER ENTRY The current Derivatives price is 5,000, and you believe that if the price breaks the 4,750 barrier, then it will continue to fall, so you wish to open a short position if that occurs.
 You set a trigger entry market sell at 4,750.
 If the price falls to 4,750, then a sell order will be placed on the order book and you would be in a short position, provided there is sufficient demand.

 Maker only / Post Only